Community Impact Updates Community Impact Updates

 Further information about the changes can be found here: https://haveyoursay.at.govt.nz/line-road-bus-parking

-Merton Road Upgrades - September to December 2025
+Merton Road Upgrades - September 2025 to March 2026

 These upgrades are part of the Links to Glen Innes Cycleway project that aims to create more options for people to travel safely and sustainably in our growing communities.